Lateness; not a sacking offence – FWC

 For employers, the two key lessons here are that dealing with such a situation requires (1) a pattern of behaviour, such as repeated lateness; and (2) clearly articulated warnings related to each instance, explaining the consequences for the employee if they continue the behaviour.

 One of the issues identified in this case is the necessary escalation of warnings; without that sequence of warnings, it was found here that the lateness did not warrant dismissal, even though it had been a repeated behaviour.
 Any warnings issued must make clear to the employee that continuing with the behaviour may have consequences, and what these consequences might be.
 It is also important to make sure each of these warnings is carefully documented.

-iHR Australia offers training including the new program: Human Resources 101 designed for those who are relatively new to HR responsibilities, and our Managing Everyday Performance program to help managers and supervisors learn skills for effective performance management.
+iHR Australia offers training including Managing Everyday Performance to help managers and supervisors learn skills for effective performance management.